by Chantele Fox

 For information regarding Academic Success Coaching or to schedule an appointment, students can contact the Learning Center at 734-462-4436 or via email at LC@schoolcraft.edu.
 International Learning Support provides international students and community members with an opportunity to connect, learn, on and support one another via small groups, study groups and tutoring.
 Moreover, international students are able to strengthen and exercise their English skills in a comfortable and engaging environment.

 Peer Assistant Learning (PAL) provides structured study sessions for specific courses facilitated by a trained peer who has previously done well in that specific course.
 “Typically, PAL’s hold a session that’s separate to a lecture to go over the material covered in class and answer questions about the homework,” said Carrie Ross, PAL for Physics 181 with Professor Chris Wood.
 “Teachers do their best to explain things in a way that everyone can understand, but sometimes you need a different explanation or perspective to understand concepts.”
-This support service is available within the first couple of weeks following the start of class and is offered as a walk-in service through the Learning Support Center.
+This support service is available within the first couple of weeks following the start of class and is offered as a walk-in service through Learning Support Services.

 Students seeking further information pertaining to support services available on campus should contact the Learning Center at 734-462-4436 or visit Bradner Library, Room 119.